Overview

 Despite advancements in genomics, misconceptions about groups persist, often rooted in genetic essentialism—the belief that traits and behaviors are primarily determined by genetics.
 This perspective overlooks environmental and social influences, reinforcing deterministic views on human differences.

 In this talk, Robbee Wedow, Ph.D., will discuss the development and implementation of a genetics curriculum in high school and college classrooms that moves beyond simple Mendelian-based approaches, using science to explore complex genetic and environmental variation that shapes human outcomes.
-He will also discuss the effects of this curriculum on reducing students' beliefs in genetic essentialism, and provide some tips about employing this curriculum in the classroom setting.
+He will also discuss the effects of this curriculum on reducing students' beliefs in genetic essentialism and will provide some tips about employing this curriculum in the classroom setting.

 Biography